 lens-db.com was founded on July 6th, 2012 by Evgenii Artemov and was originally created as a regular photographic lens database.
-Over time, its creator developed an understanding that it is not enough just to provide website visitors with general information about a particular lens - it is necessary to help choose the most suitable lenses for certain genres of photography and explain why it is advisable to opt for them.
+Over time, its creator developed an understanding that it is not enough just to provide visitors with general information - it is necessary to help choose the most suitable lenses for certain genres of photography and explain why it is advisable to opt for them.
 In addition, it is necessary to simplify the selection process as much as possible, without the need for the visitor to manually go through tens or even hundreds of lens models in the database.
-And, of course, it became clear that the extensive database formed over the years of the website's existence, along with expert experience, allows not only providing users with comprehensive information about a particular lens, but also giving advice on the choice and effective use of lenses, compare and evaluate them according to certain rules, without shifting this task to the visitors themselves.
+And, of course, it became clear that the extensive database formed over the years of the website's existence, along with expert experience, allows not only providing users with comprehensive information, but also giving advice on the choice and effective use of lenses, compare and evaluate them according to certain rules, without shifting this task to the visitors themselves.

 This is how our website evolved into the expert system.

 An expert system is a computer program that uses artificial-intelligence methods to solve problems within a specialized domain that ordinarily requires human expertise.
 Structurally, the expert system consists of a knowledge base, an inference engine and an user interface.
 A knowledge base is an organized collection of facts about the system's domain.
 Facts for a knowledge base come from human experts and are usually presented in the form of "if - then" rules that can be applied to known facts to generate new facts.
 The inference engine interprets and evaluates facts in the knowledge base to provide an answer.
 Expert systems do not replace human experts, but serve as additional aids.